timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ```
 You will have to CTRL+C out of this.

+While statements are very useful for time based and also quantity based loops.
+You can set them up to run for a certain period of time as I have above, or for a certain number of loops.

 Hope you're having a great day and this is of use.

 Thanks, Tim.